-Pediatric Cardiology fellows are required to participate in both retrospective and prospective research during their research rotations.
+Pediatric cardiology fellows are required to participate in both retrospective and prospective research during their research rotations.
 We strongly encourage analysis and publication of research results, and appropriate funding support is made available through the Cardiac Research Committee and the Children's Research Oversight Committee.
-Fellows have 13 months of dedicated time to pursue research interests.
+Fellows have 13 four-week blocks of dedicated time to pursue research interests.
+More time can be made available based on the individual fellow's needs and career path.

 During the past 5 years, fellows in our program have produced 49 abstracts and 49 publications in peer-reviewed publications.
 Fellows have the opportunity to generate novel research ideas or participate in existing basic and clinical research initiatives, such as: